quangv/docs/src/doc/manual/monaca_ci/overview.rst

 Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is an example of a recipe script configured for a deploy service with 2 aliases.
+Here is an example of a recipe script configured for multiple deploy services and one service with multiple aliases.

 .. code-block:: javascript